-Using USPS First Class mail email, the Business Office will notify all eligible competitors who have qualified for Finals.
-The letter notification will be postmarked sent no later than by July 1st of the Finals year.
-If a competitor believes they are Finals eligible and has not received a notifying letter notification by July 8th of the Finals year, they shall notify the Business Office concerning this potential problem.
+Using email, the Business Office will notify all eligible competitors who have qualified for Finals.
+The notification will be sent by July 1st of the Finals year.
+If a competitor believes they are Finals eligible and has not received a notification by July 8th of the Finals year, they shall notify the Business Office concerning this potential problem.
 Alternates will be notified of their standing as well.
 The ASCA Business Office will take necessary steps to notify foreign qualifiers.
-Effective June 1, 2024, for the 2023-2024 qualifying year.